 The welcome keynote was given by Christian Föster and Dietmar Seifert from the Ministry of Transport Baden-Württemberg, the Platinum sponsor of the conference.
-In the booth they had on the conference, one was able to find out why they switch to OSM: quality, price and up-to-date information.
+In the booth they had at the conference, one was able to find out why they switched to OSM: quality, price, and up-to-date information.

 Another topic related to transportation was a presentation by Johan Wiklund, who talked about the open-data model in Norway.
-The presentation mentioned some tools already know from the last year’s talk by Markku Huotari from the Helsinki regional transport authority.
+The presentation mentioned some tools already known from last year’s talk by Markku Huotari from the Helsinki Regional Transport Authority.

 Artificial intelligence as a good servant